 Our Paramedics regularly attend large outdoor events as well patrol as our vast parks and reservations.
 These Firefighter/Paramedics are equipped with life-saving equipment and skills and can quickly access the more challenging areas of our community.
 Contact Captain Luke Holestine to obtain more information about our EMS Bike Team or to schedule an event.

 The School District Health Alliance is a cooperative effort between Metro West and the medical teams at each of our schools.
 The goal is to provide training, partnerships and a community minded approach to health.
-For more information contact Lieutenant Matt Coppin.
+For more information contact Captain Matt Coppin.

 This program provides information on the early recognition of strike which aims to increase awareness, prevention and treatment.
 The stroke awareness program is available for large or small groups.
 Click here to contact Stroke Program Coordinator Zach Jones.

 Much like our law enforcement partners, a connection with the staff and students within the education facilities is one of our most valuable partnerships.
 Each of the schools in Metro West have an assigned Fire District School Resource Officer that provides training and prevention education for staff and students.
-Contact Lieutenant Matt Coppin by clicking here for additional information.
+Contact Captain Matt Coppin by clicking here for additional information.

 Metro West firefighter/paramedics will assist parents with the installation of child passenger safety seats.
 Stop by any of our stations to get assistance.
 For certified assistance contact Safe Kids St. Louis to have an expert installer contact you.